The writer, Luke, refers back to the Ascension of Jesus as a decisive point of change in the Apostles' spiritual journey.

 8 “You will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in Judea….”Acts 1: 8 NIV

-That’s the immediate area surrounding Jerusalem in the southern part of the country, then Samaria, that’s the next district north which is occupied by another ethnic group, the Samaritans.
-We’re beyond the Jewish population and then “and to the ends of the earth”.
+Judea is the immediate area surrounding Jerusalem in the southern part of the country, then Samaria, the next district north which is occupied by another ethnic group, the Samaritans.
+We are beyond the Jewish population and then “and to the ends of the earth”.
 In other words, to every nation.
-Whatever God’s going to do with the Jews, the priority at this point is to spread the word among the nations.
-If we study Early Church history, beyond the New Testament, and look at the records of the traditions about where the Apostles went, (these are not stated in the Bible, they come from later tradition in the Early Church), we find some remarkable traditions considering this verse, “the ends of the earth.”
+Whatever God is going to do with the Jews, the priority at this point is to spread the word among the nations.
+If we study Early Church history beyond the New Testament, and look at the records of the traditions about where the Apostles went, (these are not stated in the Bible, they come from later tradition in the Early Church), we find some remarkable traditions considering this verse, “the ends of the earth.”
 Thomas traditionally is reported to have travelled to the area that we now call Iran and Iraq, and preached there.
 Andrew is traditionally considered to have travelled to Central Asia.
 John went to an area we now know as modern-day Turkey, and Peter went to Rome, in modern day Italy.
 Those are just some information we pick up from the Early Church.
 Isn’t that interesting?
 If we connect that to this statement, we see that this actually did happen.
 They spread out - not immediately; it took some time.
 The Apostles were sent, literally, to many different nations.

 This verse, Acts 1: 8, is a key verse to interpret the whole book of Acts, because it describes what we see happening.
-It’s like a theme verse for the whole book, because we do see the Gospel starting in Jerusalem and in Judea.
+It is like a theme verse for the whole book, because we do see the Gospel starting in Jerusalem and in Judea.
 We see a record later on in Acts 8, of the Gospel going to Samaria, and some other surrounding areas and then by the end of the book, the Gospel has reached Rome, and has travelled through many different provinces of the Roman Empire, and gone beyond the Roman Empire.

 This episode is entitled ‘The Ascension’ and we haven’t got there yet!
 These are the last recorded words of Jesus then we have the brief, but very significant, statement about Jesus’ ascension to heaven.